Skip to main content

 • Dollar-for-dollar asset protection during Medi-Cal eligibility

 Every dollar the Partnership policy pays in benefits adds a dollar to the assets Medi-Cal will disregard.
-Since 2024 California has no Medi-Cal asset limit, so this matters less for ongoing eligibility.
+California reinstated the Medi-Cal asset limit on January 1, 2026 ($130,000 single, $195,000 couple), so this protection again matters for ongoing eligibility.

 Covered